 Typically, the comparator output is used internally to generate controller interrupts.
-It may also be used to drive an external pin or generate an analog-to-digital converter (ADC) trigger.
+It may also be used to drive an external pin.

 Important: The ASRCP bits in the ACCTLn register must be set before using the analog comparators.

 14.3.1 Internal Reference Programming